lcothren/liliaokeawawa-cothren-portfolio/content/publications/publications.md

 ---
+# Use the basic pages widget of the Blog template
 widget: pages

-headless: true  # This file represents a page section.
+# This file represents a page section.
+headless: true

+# Order that this section will appear in.
+weight: 1

 title: Publications
+subtitle: ''

 weight: 1